Green UX – Responsible design enhances sales

 • WCAG 2.2 accessibility audits

-• Design and implementation of new web services in an environmentally friendly and efficient manner
+• Design and implementation of new web services in an environmentally friendly and high-performance manner

-• Assistance in collecting digital service data related to sustainability reporting – including references to the European accessibility standard EN 301 549.
+• Assistance in collecting data related to digital services for sustainability reporting – including references to the European accessibility standard EN 301 549.

-Would you like us to review how your current web service performs on Green UX metrics?
-Contact us – let's make environmental friendliness your competitive advantage.
+Would you like us to review together how well your current web service measures up with Green UX metrics?
+Contact us – let’s make sustainability your competitive edge.

 Olli Maksimainen